Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

 with equality if and only if the action of $\Gamma$ on $G/H$ is cocompact. \end{fact}

-We refer to Section~\ref{subsec:proof-vcd} below for the notion of (virtual) cohomological dimension.
+We refer to Section~\ref{subsec:proof-vcd} below for the notion of virtual cohomological dimension.

 Fact~\ref{fact:vcd} is proved in \cite[Cor.\,5.5]{kob89} for $G/H$ of reductive type, and in \cite[Lem.\,2.2]{mor17} in general.
-We give a short proof in Section \ref{subsec:proof-vcd} for the reader's convenience.
+We give a short proof in Section~\ref{subsec:proof-vcd} for the reader's convenience.

 On the other hand, when $\Gamma$ is the image of an Anosov representation to~$G$, the existence of a transverse boundary map from $\partial_\infty \Gamma$ into some flag variety of~$G$ gives an upper bound on the covering dimension of $\partial_\infty \Gamma$, hence on the virtual cohomological dimension of~$\Gamma$ (see Section~\ref{subsec:Ano-vcd}).
-In some cases, this bound prevents $\Gamma$ from acting cocompactly on $G/H$, and Theorem~\ref{thm:proper-compact<->Ano} or Proposition~\ref{prop:cork-1-proper-compact->Ano} then implies that $G/H$ does not admit any compact quotients.
+In many cases, this bound prevents $\Gamma$ from acting cocompactly on $G/H$, and Theorem~\ref{thm:proper-compact<->Ano} or Proposition~\ref{prop:cork-1-proper-compact->Ano} then implies that $G/H$ does not admit any compact quotients.
+This approach enables us for instance to prove the following.

 \begin{corollary} The homogeneous spaces $G/H$ given in Table~\ref{table3} do not admit any compact quotients for $k\geq 2$. \end{corollary}